zivbeker42/llm-guesstimator/README.md

 Loads measured TTFT and ITL results (see `evaluations_results/`), matches them with configuration details, and recomputes the analytical expectations.
 The notebook produces per-scenario error summaries and overlay plots so the analytical model can be tuned against real hardware traces.

 ## Data Inputs
-- `evaluations_results/`: processed latency measurements used by the validation notebook.
 - `tested_benchmarks/`: raw benchmark exports that feed into the processed evaluation files.

+## Outputs
+- `evaluations_results/`: processed latency measurements and evaluation results created by the validation notebook.

+## Utilities
-- `utils/`: helper modules shared across the notebooks (loading, plotting, math helpers).
+- `utils/`: helper modules shared across the notebooks (configurations, plotting, math helpers).

 ## Results
-_TODO: Summarize the primary takeaways from `benchmark_validation.ipynb` plots (e.g., estimator error bands, bottleneck shifts, GPU-specific observations)._
+_TODO:_